-Students are encouraged to complete at least 1-2 EPA assessments per clinical rotation and pay attention to EPAs that pertain only to specific rotations.
+Clinicians and students are encouraged to complete at least 1 EPA assessment per clinical rotation for each student and pay attention to EPAs that pertain only to specific rotations.
 This will allow students to achieve the required number of assessments and see their growth over time.

 It is expected that students may receive lower entrustment scores earlier in the senior year and that these will improve over time.
 Some categories will have lower entrustment scores than others.
 Cohort averages will help students to gauge their performance with their peers, but it is not a competition!
-Your progress should primarily be based on your own performance over time rather than comparison to others.
+Student progress should primarily be based on their own performance over time rather than comparison to others.